Week 1: Teaching African American History, Whilst in Two Pandemics- COVID-19 + Anti-Black Violence

 My lecture included an overview of what John Hope Franklin called the "generations" of scholarship on African American History.
 His work is how I introduce students to the term historiography, or the history of a history.
 In one of the essay by Franklin he states, “Afro-American History: State of the Art,” Franklin shares: “…Afro-American history, almost from the beginning, was an enterprise promoted jointly by those who wrote history and those who viewed the study of history as a way to raise the level of Negroes in American life.”

 "The field [of African American History] expanded, as it had come into being, in connection with efforts to protect the rights and to improve the lives of American blacks.
 Civil rights advocates in the fifties and sixties enlisted history to support their cause.
 On the basis of history alone, they argued that black people deserved equal consideration with others in the enjoyment of economic, social, and political justice." --John Hope Franklin

 This suite of images from the lecture are important signifier.
 Just last week tens of thousands of people convened on the National Mall to commemorate the fifty seventh anniversary of the March on Washington for Jobs and Freedom.
 The theme for this anniversary was "Get Your Knee Off Our Necks," and hosts in the National Action Network (NAN) called the event, "an inter-generational inclusive day of action will demonstrate our advocacy for comprehensive police accountability reform, the Census, and mobilizing voters for the November elections."

-Last week also their was considerable unrest in the country over the murder of Jacob Blake as well as the rise in white vigilante violence in Kenosha, Wisconsin.
-A 17-year-old Illinois resident, Kyle Rittenhouse, was charged with first-degree intentional homicide after murdering two protestors and injuring a third.
+Last week also there was unrest in the country over the murder of Jacob Blake as well as the rise in vigilante violence in Kenosha, Wisconsin.
+A 17-year-old Illinois resident, Kyle Rittenhouse shot two protestors and injured a third.